 – Often out of their own ignorance many adults model incorrect behavior based on misinformation, and poor advice.
 Instead of modern easily obtainable treatments they often resort to old tribal knowledge which has no basis in fact.

-It is common local knowledge that the solution to treat mange is to cover the animal in old dirty car oil and then take the dog to the ocean and scrub it down and repeat as necessary.
+It is common local knowledge that the solution to treat Sarna/Mange is to cover the animal in old dirty car oil and then take the dog to the ocean and scrub it down and repeat as necessary.
 Surprisingly, if it doesn’t kill an already compromised animal it can sometimes work because the oil suffocates the mites and the salt scrub from the ocean cleans off the dead and infected skin and aids in future healing.
-I do not know where the idea of using oil came from but it was probably an accident and the ocean was selected only as a means to keep the oily mess out of the owner’s yard!
+I do not know where the idea of using oil came from but it was probably an accident and the ocean selected as a means to keep the oily mess out of the owner’s yard!

-Another eye opener occurred several years ago when I met an elderly woman who was very upset because even though she bathed her 15 dogs daily they still had fleas.
+Another eye opener occurred several years ago when I met an elderly woman who was very upset because even though she bathed her 15 dogs DAILY they still had fleas.
 She did not understand that her yard and all the junk in it created a natural breeding ground for fleas and ticks.
 Fumigation was needed in order to break the cycle.
 She was relieved to realize the solution was affordable and easy.
 Now she shares that info with her neighbors.

 – One of our teenage volunteers called me in tears because her 8 month old puppy was sick and she couldn’t afford a Vet.
 We sent her to a BCSNF Vet at no cost, but were saddened to hear that the puppy had contracted Distemper and soon died.
 The teenager was heartbroken and when I asked about shots she said yes he had been vaccinated but it turned out he had actually only received the free rabies shot offered by the State and was not immunized against Parvo or Distemper.
-Now that she has the knowledge, I can guarantee all of her future pets will be fully immunized.
+Now that she has the knowledge, I can know all of her future pets will be fully immunized.

 – Another heartbreaking example for me was a poor woman that stopped at our mobile neighborhood spay/neuter clinic out of curiosity and quietly whispered in Spanish ‘This is possible?
 No more babies?’.
 I could only imagine how many litters she has had to witness… starving, sick, and dying while not even aware she could do something to stop the suffering.
 She later returned with a Mom, four (4) small pups and a huge smile!